wyattgill9/hydrogen/README.md

 1.

-pipeline: single threaded, html only, Ingestion, dersialization and parsing, preprocesing, transforming the data, serializing the data, and sinking it back to a db
+pipeline: , html only, Ingestion, dersialization and parsing, preprocesing { transforming, cleanubg, reduction}, processuibg the data, serializing the data, and sinking it back to a db

 crawler nodes: grab html from domain